Photo Credit: Artem Gavrysh

 Now is the time to give a shout-out to your favourite places and services on social media.
 You can share restaurant delivery menus from your favourite places, or repost the promotion that your local service providers are offering.
 Look out for any initiatives that help local shops increase awareness and gain exposure during this time.

 Many brands and influencers are making efforts to promote small businesses through their social feeds.
 Like A Local is a project that was recently launched by Forsman & Bodenfors and The Media Kitchen, to give small businesses a big voice.
 To participate in this initiative, small business owners can create an Instagram post with the hashtag #LikeALocal to signal that they would like a little exposure from a Big Brand.

 If you are a web developer, designer, marketer, or a social media expert, offer your services to local businesses to help them with this transition.
 If you know someone who is starting an initiative, contribute your skills to help make a bigger impact.

 To contribute your skills in web development, design or marketing, you can join a growing team at YYJLocalsForLocals.
 A recent project that was created by community-minded professionals to connect local businesses during the crisis with tech and marketing volunteers.

-This is just a small list of little things we can do to help local businesses.
+This is just a small list of little things we can do to support local businesses.
 If you have other ideas or if you would like to share your initiative, please comment below or get in touch.
 If you are a local business owner, please reach out, we would love to feature you in our next articles.